Nxtra/WisdomApplication/README.md

 Practice project

-In this project I'm practicing my spring knowledge.
+In this project I'm practicing my Spring knowledge.
-The end goal is creating my own scrum board on which you can move stories.
+The end goal is to create my own scrum board on which you can move stories around and update their status.

-I'm working according to the scrum methodology taking up new stories in a spring when they are ready.
+##Implemented
+* Accessing data with JPA
+* Routing
+* Serving web content with Spring MVC
+* Handling form submission
+* Form validation
+* application.yml
+* Spring Boot 2
+* dev-tools
+* h2 database
+* Dockerfile
+* Thymeleaf
+* Dto's and ModelMapper
+* Testing the weblayer